Food and Drug Administration Warns Against Zantac Usage

-The United States Food and Drug Administration (FDA) announced a warning regarding taking Zantac in April of 2020.
-This is the brand name for ranitidine.
+The United States Food and Drug Administration (FDA) announced a warning about taking Zantac in April 2020.
+It is the brand name for ranitidine.

 Ranitidine products are H2 blockers that limit acid reflux, stomach acid, heartburn symptoms, gastroesophageal reflux disease (GERD),and other stomach problems.